 Surround yourself with history on Delos Island

-This small and rocky islet off the coast of Mykonos is famed for its incredibly ancient panHellenic ruins, statues and temples, many of which can be explored today.
+This small and rocky islet is one of the islands near Mykonos, famed for its incredibly ancient panHellenic ruins, statues and temples, many of which can be explored today.

 This small island was first used as a religious sanctuary around 3000 B.C. and was later dedicated by early Greeks to their god, Apollo.